-- 19. Councillors are a key part of any commissioning process as detailed in the Local Government Association's 2019 publication 'A Councillor's guide to procurement'.
-The Cabinet adopts the corporate commissioning and procurement policy to make sure it aligns with the corporate priorities. - 20.
-Councillors should be involved in a number of the stages of the commissioning process from working with officers at the early stages of service delivery decisions, to assisting with setting the specifications and devising 'quality' evaluation questions.
+20. Councillors are a key part of any commissioning process as detailed in the Local Government Association's 2019 publication 'A Councillor's guide to procurement'.
+The Cabinet currently adopts the corporate commissioning and procurement policy to make sure it aligns with the corporate priorities.
+However this will be the role of committees under the committee structure due to be implemented from May 2022.

+- 21. Councillors have a role in setting the strategic direction of contract requirements.
+Where legislation allows and as appropriate under the members code of conduct, this can include working with officers at the early stages of service delivery decisions, to assisting with setting the specifications.
 Members may not take part in evaluation of bids.
-The Cabinet is then also responsible at the contract approval point in accordance with CSOs, to ensure that the procurement has delivered the outcomes intended at the start. - 21.
-The role of Scrutiny Committee also provides an additional opportunity for decisions to be challenged.

-22. Following award of contract, Lead officers / Heads of Service should provide Councillors with regular contract monitoring information to enable them to review performance of strategic suppliers and take prompt action as appropriate.
+Currently the Cabinet is responsible at the contract approval point in accordance with CSOs, to ensure that the procurement has delivered the outcomes intended at the start.
+However this will be the role of committees under the committee structure due to be implemented from May 2022. - 22.
+At the time of writing, the role of Scrutiny Committee also provides an additional opportunity for decisions to be challenged.
+However this will be the role of committees under the committee structure due to be implemented from May 2022. - 23.
+Following award of contract, Lead officers / Heads of Service should provide Councillors with regular contract monitoring information to enable them to review performance of strategic suppliers and take prompt action as appropriate.